Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Extra request fields specific for sales requests

 * kjopere (buyers) - list of persons.
-Has same fields as "bestiller" but also includes
+Has the same fields as "bestiller" with one notable difference.
+Name is split into fornavn (first name) and etternavn (last name).
+This is usually needed to correctly identify a person in the land registry.
+The structure also includes eierbrok (ownership fraction):
   * eierbrok (ownership fraction) - defines how large fraction this person will get
     * teller (numerator)
     * nevner (denominator)